squaremo/docker/docs/sources/userguide/plugins.md

 Loading a plugin forces it to always be loaded when Docker restarts (and Docker doesn't respond to API requests until it completes loading all its plugins).

-Docker then waits for the plugin to start listening on the socket (it polls the socket until it gets a successful response to an HTTP query to `/v1/plugin/handshake` on the socket, which returns with just a list of subsystems the plugin is interested in `["volume"]`).
+Docker then waits for the plugin to start listening on the socket (it polls the socket until it gets a successful response to an HTTP query to `/v1/plugin/handshake` on the socket, which returns with just a list of subsystems the plugin is interested in: `["volume"]`).
 According to the type of plugin which is negotiated in the handshake, Docker registers the plugin to send it HTTP requests on certain events.

 Other `plugin` subcommands can include `list`, `status`, `upgrade`, and `unload`.